awslabs/soci-snapshotter/docs/pull-modes.md

 soci-snapshotter is a remote snapshotter.
 It is able to lazily load the contents of a container image when a *SOCI index* is present in the remote registry.
-If a SOCI index is not found, it will download and uncompress the layers at launch time, just like the default snapshotter does.
+If a SOCI index is not found, it will download and uncompress the image layers at launch time, just like the default snapshotter does.

 SOCI indices can also be "sparse", meaning that any individual layer may not be indexed.
 In that case, that layer will be downloaded at launch time, while the